sbrws/HackerOne-Notifier/README.md

 - Initial notification when the app launches.
 - Change the interval rate on which the app checks for new programs.

-## Usage
+## Installation and Use

 1. Clone the repository.
 2. Create a new config file `config.py` similar to `config-example.py` with the preferred settings.
-3. Define your Pushover user token and API key in hackerone-notify.py.
+3. Define your Pushover user token and user key in hackerone-notify.py.
 4. Install the requirements: `pip install -r requirements.txt`.
-5. Use no hangup to run the program in background: `nohup python /path/to/hackerone-notifier.py &`.
-6. Preferably, put this in `/etc/rc.local` to launch the app at startup.